 The average period long term care is needed is three years.
 The current average rate of $100,000 per year per person, equals $300,000 in today’s dollars.

 How do these costs impact me and my family?

 Without a Long Term Care Insurance plan, the cost of long term care puts your income stream and your retirement savings at risk.
-Paying for care in the absense of having a dedicated LTC Insurance plan will likely mean you will have to reallocate income or sell assets.
-There will likely be tax consequences, lost income, and an opportunity cost.
-This can adversely affect your ability to keep financial commitments and significantly comprise your and your family’s lifestyle.
+Paying for care without having a dedicated LTC Insurance plan will likely mean you will have to reallocate income or sell assets.
+That could mean tax consequences, lost income, and an opportunity cost.
+This can adversely affect your ability to keep financial commitments and significantly comprise you and your family’s lifestyle.
 Moreover, the financial and emotional consequence of long term care causes a host of issues with blended families and adult children and strains family dynamics for those who have not planned.